Creating an automatic network

 Enables Network Address Translation to prevent IP address conflicts with connected networks.
 For more information, see Using Network Address Translation (NAT) to avoid IP address conflicts.

-To avoid running out of NAT IP addresses, set the NAT subnet size so it is large enough to handle multiple NAT connections.
+To avoid running out of NAT IP addresses, set the NAT subnet size so it’s large enough to handle multiple NAT connections.
 We recommend a /22 subnet or larger.
 It is easier to set a large subnet during the initial network configuration than to extend the NAT subnet after NAT IP addresses have been assigned.
-The valid subnets are 16–29 (inclusive).
+The valid subnets are 16–30 (inclusive).